mpaul7/mai_prep/interview_preparation/question_answer/3_regression_analysis.md

 - **R-squared:** Proportion of variance in sales explained by advertising spend (closer to 1 means a better fit).
 - **MSE, RMSE, MAE:** Lower values indicate better model performance.

-***

-**Would you like to try this with your own data, or see how to interpret these metrics in a business context?**

----

-### Interpreting Regression Metrics in Business Context
+### 3. Interpreting Regression Metrics in Business Context

 Understanding regression metrics is crucial for translating model results into actionable business decisions.
 Here’s how to interpret the most common metrics and their real-world significance, especially in a sales scenario: